What's New?

 Reddot Editor message

-Once you click the Publish icon, the Publish window opens.
+Once you click the Publish icon, the Publish Panel opens.
 It looks a little different from the old publish window, but the text on it and the way it functions is exactly the same.
-You'll simply click the OK button on the bottom right of the window.
-Once you've clicked the OK button, it will still take between 3 to 5 minutes for the page to be posted to the live website.
+You'll simply click the Publish button on the bottom of the panel.
+Once you've clicked the Publish button, it will still take less than a minute for the page to be posted to the live website.

 Next Steps